OpenNuvoton/NuMaker_UNO/README.md

 4. Connect the NuMaker UNO with PC using a USB cable.
 If the driver is successfully installed, the Windows shall find a new device and then automatically find the correct driver.
 A virtual COM port named "Nuvoton Virtual Com Port" can be found in "Device Manager".

 # NuLink Driver Installation Requirements (For M460)
-To support M460 firmware upload, it requirs:
+To support M460 firmware upload, it requires:
-1. NuLink USB Driver Version: 1.9
+1. NuLink USB Driver Version: 1.9 and above
-2. NuLink Command Tool: 3.09
+2. NuLink Command Tool: 3.09 and above

 # Compatible Versions of Arduino IDE
 * 2.0.0